What’s its purpose?

 How the idea came up

-- display the number of views as counted by Google Analytics;
+- Reduces the number of commits by grouping pushes.

 How to contribute